googleinterns/step108-2020/READOTHER.md

  &(2) \hspace{3ex} \forall t \in \mathcal{T}:&& \sum_{u \in \mathcal{C}_t} y_{ut} = 2 \\
  &(3) \hspace{3ex} \forall t \in \mathcal{T}:&& \sum_{u \in \mathcal{C}_t} z_{ut} = 2 \\
 \end{align*}

+<h3>Visualization</h3>
+All of the visualizations and animations were created with D3, based off of this [tutorial](https://blog.risingstack.com/tutorial-d3-js-calendar-heatmap/).
+You can see the source [here](ball.ai/src/main/webapp/schedule.js).